 8. In the spirit of Gloria Gaynor, my ass will survive this shart.

 10. If I’m not broken, why does it feel like I am?

 I lay on the floor for a few minutos.
-My bones hurt and I was trembling like a hymn.
+My bones hurt and I was trembling like a penitent.
 I got up, weak-kneed and weary, which was when the phone rang.
 I had clocked that it was Hooyo before I had even checked the caller ID.

 ‘Beautiful, how’s your day been?’ she said.